 All residents are required to complete two research projects.
 One is an individual project that is to be completed by the PGY-4 year.
 It can be basic research, clinical research, or a clinical case report.
-At the end of the PGY-4 year, there is a Resident Research Day where residents have the opportunity to present their work.
+At the end of the PGY-4 year, there is a Neurosciences Institute Trainee Symposium where residents have the opportunity to present their work.
 In addition, each class year works on a joint QA/QI (Quality Analysis/Quality Improvement) project before graduation.
 In addition to the above requirements, there are ample opportunities for residents to become more involved in research if desired.

-All neurology residents are required to attend one academic conference during their residency, usually the American Academy of Neurology Conference.
+Residents are encouraged to attend the American Academy of Neurology (AAN) Conference yearly.
 All residents are given time built into their clinical rotations to allow for attendance of the AAN Conference each year.
 A stipend is provided.

 How often do we have lectures?

-Every day starts with morning report at 7:30am in which the cases from overnight are presented, usually followed by one or two additional lectures before our residents head off to work on the floors.
+Every day starts with morning report at 7:30 am in which the cases from overnight are presented, usually followed by one or two additional lectures before our residents head off to work on the floors.
 Each month we cover a different neurologic topic, and all lectures that month pertain to that particular topic.
-We also have Grand Rounds, Journal Club, Evidence-Based Medicine, Neuropsychology, Neuro-ophthalmology, and more.
+We also have Grand Rounds, Journal Club, Neuropsychology, Neuro-ophthalmology, Neuroradiology case conference, Neuroimmunology case conference, and more.

 How am I evaluated?

 Through the computer program New Innovations, our residents are evaluated by their peers, faculty, and even staff members such as nurses.
+Residents also have the opportunity to evaluate each other, faculty, and the program overall.
 You meet twice annually with the program directors to go over your progress, goals, and evaluations.

-When am I required to take USMLE or COMLEX Step 3?
+When am I required to take USMLE or COMPLEX Step 3?

-Stony Brook University School of Medicine requires all residents to take Step 3 by the end of their first year of residency at Stony Brook.
+Renaissance School of Medicine at Stony Brook University requires all residents to take Step 3 by the end of their first year of residency at Stony Brook.